 Buying a home with Juno: how it works

-Buying a new home can be scary.
-Whether it’s your first or fifth home, we make it as simple as possible.
+Whether it’s your first home or your fifth, we make buying a home as simple as possible.

 How do I buy a home with Juno?

 Once you’ve saved for a deposit, you need to find out how much you can borrow as a mortgage.
 After that, you’ll have an idea of your budget and can start on the exciting bit — looking for your perfect property.

 You'll also need a solicitor — that's where we come in.
 Sign up to Juno as soon as you start looking for your dream home, so we can get everything ready to go as soon as you make an offer.
 It's free to sign up.

 We’ll deal with the boring legal stuff (like searches on your property and lining things up with your mortgage lender), before we create a report containing everything there is to know about your new home.
 We've got a sample report you can look at, to see what kind of thing we'll send you.

 Once you’ve read that and you’re happy, you can go ahead with the purchase.
 We'll finalise the contract with the seller's lawyer, and then you'll sign all the necessary documents.
 A completion date will be agreed — usually one or two weeks after we exchange signed contracts.

 Basically, we'll do all the hard work so you can focus on what’s important — getting ready to move.